Stop medical transition for minors.

 Childhood is a precious time that should be protected and promoted as a time for play, love, belonging, and exploration.
 We need to let kids be – let them grow and develop naturally.

-1. A rise to prominence in culture, media, and education curriculum of the notion that all people have a “gender identity” (an ill-defined internal sense of “maleness” or “femaleness”) that is separate from their biological sex.
+This rapid rise in gender dysphoria is likely due to a rise to prominence in culture, media, and education curriculum of the notion that all people have a “gender identity” (an ill-defined internal sense of “maleness” or “femaleness”) that is separate from their biological sex.
+The public face of the LGBTQ movement are shaping young minds to believe that their problems may be with their bodies and this is leading to pressure to physically change healthy bodies in an effort to alleviate mental distress.

 In short, we’re witnessing the effects of a social contagion.
 And children are the ones struggling.